chopmo/rasmusrn.github.io/_posts/2015-05-26-game-systems-integration.markdown

 Put shortly my solution is a [*data oriented*](http://gamesfromwithin.com/data-oriented-design) implementation of the [*entity/component system*](http://en.wikipedia.org/wiki/Entity_component_system) (ECS) architectural pattern.

-The ultra short introduction to ECS is that all behavior is modelled as *components*.
+The ultra short introduction to ECS is that world objects are modelled as *entities* and behavior is modelled as *components*.
 Components are simple data structures that are updated by certain *systems*.
 For example, if you attach a `GravityComponent` to a game entity the `GravitySystem` will apply gravity to that entity.

 If you want a certain behavior you must create the corresponding component.
 For example, if you want to add air drag in my game, you would write: